Instructions for authors

 Plagiarism screening policy

-Publisher of the Journal of Agricultural Resources and Environment is the Agro-Environmental Protection Institute, Ministry of Agriculture.
 The members of the editorial board have been using a web-based programme AMLC (http://check.cnki.net/amlc2/ ) which compares documents and marks found similarities as a possible instance of plagiarism.
 If the text part of the paper is repeated more than 15%, it will be regarded as academic misconduct, and the editorial department will strictly reject the paper.